markuskimius/csvmagic/doc/csvread.md

 As an example, csvread provides a plugin to translate [FIX] messages.
-FIX messages do not have headers, so use the `-n` option along with the `-t` option to load the `fix` library that comes with csvutils:
+FIX messages do not have headers, so use the `-n` option along with the `-t` option to load the `fix` library that comes with csvmagic:
 ```sh
 $ csvread -n -tfix fixmessages.csv
 ```